-This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the fourth quarter of 2020, which includes the first nine months of the COVID-19 pandemic, in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
+This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the fourth quarter of 2021 in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
 A detailed discussion of the Index is below.
 Click here to view a full-page interactive graph with a map and data for all submarkets.
 Click here to download the underlying data for the price index.

 Year-over-year price changes

-- Areas with the largest increases in single family sales prices between the fourth quarters of 2019 and 2020 include Chicago submarkets Englewood/Greater Grand Crossing (23.7 percent increase), Humboldt Park/Garfield Park (20.1 percent increase), and Auburn Gresham/Chatham (17.3 percent increase).
-In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (14.2 percent increase).
+- Areas with the largest increases in single-family sales prices between the fourth quarters of 2020 and 2021 include Chicago submarkets Auburn Gresham/Chatham (23.5 percent increase), South Chicago/West Pullman (21.3 percent), and Englewood/Greater Grand Crossing (20.4 percent increase).
+In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (29.2 percent increase).

 - Despite recent price improvements, Englewood/Greater Grand Crossing continues to be the submarket furthest from its bubble-era peak.
-Price levels in the fourth quarter of 2020 are 29.5 percent lower than they were at the top of its market in the fourth quarter 2007.
+Price levels in the fourth quarter of 2021 are 15.4 percent lower than they were at the top of its market in the second quarter of 2007.

-- The weakest recoveries have been seen primarily in suburban Cook County.
+- The weakest recoveries were seen primarily in suburban Cook County.
 This is largely due to the suburbs being less volatile housing markets with less dramatic price peaks and valleys than many submarkets in the City of Chicago.
-The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by just 16.7 percent from its price bottom.
-In the city, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (14.2 percent).
+The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by 31.2 percent from its price bottom.
+In the city, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (28.2 percent).
 However, this is the only area in Cook County that did not experience dramatic price declines during the recession.
-So, despite relatively modest growth, prices in Lake View/Lincoln Park are still at all-time highs.
+So, despite relatively modest growth, prices in Lake View/Lincoln Park remain high.

-- House prices in Cook County have recovered by 52.4 percent since the bottom of the market.
-In the City of Chicago, prices have rebounded by 67.9 percent compared to 46 percent in suburban Cook.
+- House prices in Cook County have recovered by 74.3 percent since the bottom of the market.
+In the City of Chicago, prices have rebounded by 90.5 percent compared to 68.5 percent in suburban Cook.
 This is compared to the 4Q 2020 when price levels compared to the bottom of the market were 52.4 percent, 67.9 percent, and 46 percent above bottom in Cook County, the City of Chicago, and in Suburban Cook County, respectively.

 Price changes since 2000